 The Connecticut Premarital Agreements Act governs prenups and dictates what issues can be addressed in such contracts.
-A couple can include the following provisions in a prenuptial agreement:
+A couple can include the following provisions in a prenuptial contract:

-An experienced attorney working in Hartford can assess a couple’s financial situation to determine what provisions they should include in the prenup.
+An experienced prenuptial agreement attorney working in Hartford can assess a couple’s financial situation to determine what provisions they should include in the prenup.